 For the purposes of the present document, the terms and definitions given in TR 21.905 [1], TR 33.916 [5] and the following apply.
 A term defined in the present document takes precedence over the definition of the same term, if any, in TR 21.905 [1] and TR 33.916 [5].
 A term defined in TR 33.916 takes precedence over a term defined in TR 21.905.

-example: text used to clarify abstract rules by applying them literally
+MME Application: The running processes (typically more than one) executing the software package for the MME functions and OAM functions of the MME network product model.
+It terms of system access control, access to the MME Application may be separate from access to only Operating System in the MME network product.